 Format and Content of the Test

-The written exam is a multiple-choice test comprised of 100 questions with a 2-hour time limit, plus 25 additional “pre-test” items with additional seat time.
+The written exam is a multiple-choice test comprised of 100 questions with a 2.5-hour time limit, plus 25 additional “pre-test” items with additional seat time.
 There are 25 added exam questions that comprise a block of “pre-test” items and these items will not be considered for the passing/non-passing score.
 The pre-test items will be considered for psychometric calibration of the test items.
-The exam is either passed or failed; a score of 70 or higher of the 100 test items is a pass.
+The exam is either passed or failed; 300 and above is a pass; 299 or below is a fail.

 What You Should Be Studying